What Is a Smile Makeover? How I Plan One With My Patients

 Once I understand what a patient wants, I do a comprehensive clinical assessment — examining the health of the teeth and gums, the bite, the bone structure, and how the smile relates to the face as a whole.
 Cosmetic dentistry doesn’t exist in isolation.
 A great smile has to work with your facial proportions, your lip line, the way your teeth show when you talk and laugh — not just when you’re posing for a photo.

+From there, I build a sequenced treatment plan.
+Sequence matters more than most patients expect.
 If whitening is part of the plan, it happens before veneers or bonding — because we match restorations to the final whitened shade, not the starting one.
+If there’s any underlying gum disease or structural issue, that gets addressed first.
+If orthodontic work is needed to shift teeth before cosmetic work begins, we plan for that timeline.

+I also talk honestly about phasing.
 Some patients want to — or need to — spread treatment across several months for scheduling or financial reasons.
 A well-designed smile makeover can absolutely be phased without compromising the outcome, as long as the sequencing is right.
-That's something I map out clearly at the start, so there are no surprises.
+That’s something I map out clearly at the start, so there are no surprises.

-What to Expect From the Process
+What to expect from the process

 The timeline for a smile makeover depends entirely on what’s involved.
 A plan centered on whitening and composite veneers might be completed in a few appointments over a month or two.
 A more comprehensive plan involving Invisalign, porcelain veneers, and gum contouring might unfold over the better part of a year.